epykure/epyk-ui/README.md

 A module to link Python ecosystem to the JavaScript one.

 **Epyk Studio is a wrapper to simplify the use of this module with bespoke configuration / styles.
-You can download it [here](https://github.com/epykure/epyk-studio)**
+You can download it [here](https://pypi.org/project/epyk-studio/) or contribute to the project on the [Github repository](https://github.com/epykure/epyk-studio)**

 Presentation
 ================================